Image: escapespace v02 by Robert Giusti, Evelyne Au-Navoiz, Roman Lifshitz & Sisley Leung

 Photography & Digital Media - Photographic prints made from the artist's original image, and/or digitally manipulated images created from original artist images, and/or other sourced material.

-An external multidisciplinary jury, made up of professional artists, gallery owners, art educators, curators and other respected members of the visual arts community, will review all submissions.
-The same jury reviews all the applications, regardless of the exhibition category that you select.
+An external multidisciplinary jury made up of professional artists, gallery owners, art educators, curators and other respected members of the visual arts community will review all applications, regardless of the exhibition category that you select.
 The Toronto Outdoor Exhibition team does not participate in the selection process.
+A new jury is selected every year to keep the fair fresh and exciting.

 Our jury selects the strongest work based on artistic excellence, originality, quality of support materials, consistency of ideas and design.
 Machine-made or mass-produced work is not permitted and will result in automatic disqualification.